 Each student who is placed on probation will receive a letter from the Office of the University Registrar informing that student of her or his probationary status and identifying both the implications of probation and the conditions under which probation will be lifted.

-The student will be required to discuss her or his situation with an academic counselor or faculty adviser.
+The student will be required to discuss her or his situation with an academic counselor or faculty advisor.

 A student is suspended from the university for one semester (not a January term or summer session) if he or she is on academic probation and one or both of the following occurs:

-1. the student has not achieved a University of St. Thomas semester grade point average of at least 1.75 for courses taken during a fall or spring probationary semester.
+1. The student has not achieved a University of St. Thomas semester grade point average of at least 2.0 for courses taken during a fall or spring probationary semester.

-Each student suspended will receive a letter from the university registrar identifying the nature of the suspension and the events leading up to it.
+Each student suspended will receive a letter from the Student Data and Registrar's Office, identifying the nature of the suspension and the events leading up to it.
 A student may re-enroll following a semester of suspension.

-Each student dismissed will receive a letter from the university registrar identifying the nature of the dismissal and the events leading up to it.
+Each student dismissed will receive a letter from the Student Data and Registrar's Office, identifying the nature of the dismissal and the events leading up to it.

 Students who are dismissed may petition the Committee on Studies for readmission.
 A dismissed student may not register for summer school, or any other term.